 This loaded baked potato casserole is the comfort food of your dreams!
-It's the perfect indulgence for holiday entertaining, but you can enjoy this dish year-round.
+It's the perfect indulgence for holiday entertaining, but can also be enjoyed year-round.

 When making mashed potatoes ahead of time, cream cheese prevents the potatoes from drying out when reheated, keeping that creamy, just-mashed consistency.